espressif/vscode-esp-idf-extension/README.md

 - Press <kbd>F1</kbd> and type **ESP-IDF: Create ESP-IDF project** to generate a template ESP-IDF project.

+- Configure the `.vscode/c_cpp_properties.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).

-  > **Note:** If you want to get code navigation and ESP-IDF function references, the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) can be used to resolve header/source links using their Tag Parser engine.
-By default, projects created with **ESP-IDF: Create ESP-IDF project** tries to resolve headers by manually recursing ESP-IDF directory sources.
+  > **Note:** If you want to get code navigation and ESP-IDF function references, the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) can be used to resolve header/source links.
+By default, projects created with **ESP-IDF: Create ESP-IDF project** tries to resolve headers by manually recursing ESP-IDF directory sources with the Tag Parser engine.
 This can be optimized by building the project first and configure your project to use `build/compile_commands.json` as explained in [C/C++ Configuration](./docs/C_CPP_CONFIGURATION.md).

 - Do some coding!
 - Check you set the correct port of your device by pressing <kbd>F1</kbd>, typing **ESP-IDF: Select port to use:** and choosing the serial port your device is connected.